wmhilton-stoplight/platform-docs/c.troubleshooting.md

 ![GitHub Organization Access](assets/images/organization-access.png)

 Notice the organization access at the bottom.
 Grant access to the organization you're looking to add repos from.
 You should then be able to add projects from your organization.

+## What languages are supported?

+Today Stoplight is only available in the English language.
+While it is possible to host your own content in Stoplight that is not English, you may experience minor errors and other discrepancies when using non-Latin letters or scripts (ie, Cyrillic-based characters).
+For example, only the Latin alphabet is supported in Stoplight's search functionality.

+For any questions or concerns, please [contact Stoplight Support](mailto:support@stoplight.io).